-Public administration programs accredited by the National Association of Schools of Public Affairs and Administration (NASPAA) feature a variety of concentrations from which candidates can choose according to their intended career tracks.
-Students may choose to specialize in nonprofit operation, public health, urban affairs, criminal justice or environmental management which can open the door to many public administration jobs.
+Public administration programs accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) feature a variety of concentrations from which candidates can choose according to their intended career tracks.
+Students may choose to specialize in nonprofit operation, public health, urban affairs, criminal justice or environmental management.

 In short, an MPA degree will provide those already working – or those who aspire to a career – in federal, state or local government, public education, community development, healthcare or military leadership with the values, knowledge and skills necessary to be ethical, knowledgeable and creative public-service professionals.